pieper/SlicerWGPU/README.md

 * If these experiments are useful then this can be converted into a proper Slicer extension so it's easy for people to download and use.
 Ideally we could have a set of filters and editor tools based on the infastructure.
 * Timing tests and feature comparisons to other GPU methods would be helpful.
 * The WebGPU and wgpu projects are developing rapidly so we should monitor them for progress

+## Tests with pygfx

+Install the modified wgpu that supports PythonQt rendering in Slicer following the instructions [in that forked repo](https://github.com/pieper/wgpu-py).
+Then Run Slicer with the Graphix test module from this repo, e.g. `Slicer --additional-module-paths /path/to/Graphix`.
+Go to the Graphix module and run the self-test (requires developer mode).